Steven Pienaar

-Steven Jerome Pienaar ([ˈstivən ˈpinɑːr]; born 17 March 1982) is a South African former professional footballer and current assistant coach of the U18 team of the Ajax Youth Academy.
+Steven Jerome Pienaar ([ˈstivən ˈpinɑːr]; born 17 March 1982) is a South African former professional footballer and current coach of the U14 team of Sharjah FC in the United Arab Emirates.

+He hails from Westbury, a suburb in Johannesburg's Westrand.
 He was a captain of the South African national team.
 He primarily played as a winger, but also played as an attacking midfielder.
 Pienaar played at club level in South Africa, the Netherlands, Germany, and England for Ajax Cape Town, Ajax, Borussia Dortmund, Everton, Tottenham Hotspur, Sunderland and Bidvest Wits.
 Pienaar is currently serving as an international ambassador at former club Everton.

 Club career

 Ajax Cape Town

 Pienaar was born in Johannesburg.
 He started his professional career at Ajax Cape Town, some 1400 km away from his hometown.
 He was brought to the attention of Ajax CT whilst playing for the School of Excellence and was asked to join their youth academy.